 Milan based Italian designer Henry Timi has built some incredible minimalist furniture over recent years, designing simple and pure shapes, refusing excess and the unnecessary.
 I would like to share with you today a small selection of seating furniture that reflects these qualities, but many more can be found on the Henry Timi website.
 Timi explains his design philosophy: I summarise and I develop objects with a minimalist vision.
 I just think of pure products – purity as the beauty.
 I promote the simplicity as the depth and the refinement to give value to objects and persons.
 I make things simpler in order to be better.
 These pieces may not exude comfort exactly, but what I do appreciate is their quiet elegance, clean lines and detail.

 Become a Minimalissimo Sponsor and get the chance to promote your company, product or service directly to Minimalissimo readers.
 For a small one-off fee, here is what you get for advertising through Minimalissimo: 1.
 Your company logo featured on every page throughout the Minimalissimo website.
 2. A short description of your company with website link on the Sponsors page.
-3. Featured for a 1-month or 3-month period.
+3. Featured for a 1-month, 3-month or 6-month period.
 With an average of 250,000 monthly page views and growing, having your company present on Minimalissimo could be hugely beneficial and lucrative.
 Minimalissimo readers share a wide range of interests in minimalism, but are generally connected through an appreciation for art, architecture, fashion, industrial, graphic and package design.
 Please contact us to set up a sponsorship listing or ask any questions you may have regarding this service.

 Manifiesto Futura, an independent multidisciplinary design studio based in Monterrey, Mexico, have recently added to their impressive design portfolio with this minimalist identity and packaging for the tequila based alcoholic drink, Tiqo.
 Tiqo is apparently a drink for a quiet moonlit night gathering at the beach, which is echoed by the circular forms in the sleek geometric logotype.
 Even with the stark colour palette of the bottle, it still has a strong presence and would unlikely go unnoticed on a supermarket shelf.
 It’s always refreshing to see such design simplicity in alcohol packaging.